Original Issuance Date: December 8, 2014

 Travelers using federal grant funds are responsible for understanding the requirements of the Fly America Act/Open Skies Agreement prior to making international air reservations.

 Procedural standards for the purchase and payment of individual and group airfare are integral to the application of this policy.
-Review procedures prior to making any airfare purchase.
+Travelers and arrangers are responsible for reviewing required procedures prior to making reservations.